MundoDele Spanish Grammar

 | Regret | siento que | Siento que no puedas venir. | puedas |

-Related page: Wishes, Doubts & Emotions in Spanish.
+Related page: Wishes, Doubts and Emotions in Spanish.

 Purpose clauses: para que + present subjunctive